3MDL/3MDL-Aerostat-Control-System/HARDWARE/README.md

 - Stability issues on REV B
 - Currently using Recom R-78 Module

-## Main Board REV A ##
-- Initial Design using Raspberry Pi Zero W and ATMega328P
-- Raspberry Pi acts as USB host for RGB+3 camera.

-## Main Board REV A ##
-- Redesign of REV A that addresses flipped I2C lines

 ## Main Board REV C ##
 - Redesign that ditches the Pi and instead only uses the ATMega328P
 - Uses new Recom R-78 buck regulator module